RayOlivier/dataify/README.md

     npm install
     ```

-4. Run the React app on <http://localhost:3000> and the Node server on <http://localhost:8080>
+4. Run the React app with Vite on <http://localhost:5173> and the Node server on <http://localhost:8080>